Technologicat/mcpyrate/README.md

 For simplicity, macro arguments are always positional. `name` macro invocations do not take macro arguments.

-To invoke a parametric macro with no arguments, just use:
+To invoke a parametric macro with no arguments, just use it like a regular, non-parametric macro:

 ```python
 macroname[...]